Late Antique settlements-refugees in Slovenia

 The Slovene word ajd originates from the Old Slavic ajdinŭ, meaning heathen or non-Christian.
 Over time, it evolved in folk culture to signify giants, ancient beings, and builders of mysterious ruins.
 These mythical figures were imagined as powerful, pre-Christian entities who shaped the landscape.

-Ajdovščina: Derived from Ajdova hiša (“House of the Ajd”), this name suggests a settlement of mythical giants.
-Historically, however, it was the Roman fort Castra, later a Christian stronghold in the 4th century.
+- Ajdovščina: Derived from Ajdova hiša (“House of the Ajd”), suggesting a settlement of mythical giants.
+Historically, it was the Roman fort Castra, later a Christian stronghold.

-Ajdna: A fortified late antique settlement perched at 1046 meters above sea level above the Sava Dolinka valley.
+- Ajdna: A fortified late antique settlement perched at 1046 meters above sea level.
 Despite its Christian origins, its name evokes the ajdi—legendary giants who supposedly lived there.

 Folk Legends and Narrative Transformation